 Jane Powell continued acting after her marriage and starred in the first of three movies with actress Debbie Reynolds, who played her sister in Two Weeks With Love (1950); co-incidentally, both Powell and Reynolds share an April 1st birthday.

-According to author Tony Benvenuto of Classic Images, after Sissy's birth, MGM loaned Jane Powell to Warner Brothers to film the movie Three Sailors and a Girl (1953).
+According to author Tony Benvenuto of Classic Images, after her daughter Sissy’s birth, MGM loaned Jane Powell to Warner Brothers to film the movie Three Sailors and a Girl (1953).

 During filming of Three Sailors and a Girl, Powell fell in love with married actor and father of one, Gene Nelson.

-Their love affair brought an end to both their marriages, with both Jane and Gene's wife Miriam filing for divorce in August 1953.
+Their love affair brought an end to both their marriages, with both Jane Powell and Gene’s wife Miriam filing for divorce from their respective spouses in August 1953.
 Jane and Gene had planned to marry when their divorces were finalized, but by late 1953 Nelson had backed away from their romance.

 Powell was left furious with herself at the damage that she had wrought on her personal and professional life.

 Gene Nelson’s career wasn’t damaged by the affair; he acted steadily on TV and in the movies, and was also in demand as a television director in the 1960s and 1970s.
 Nelson and his first wife Miriam finally divorced in 1956.
 He married and divorced twice more, and was single when he died of cancer at the age of 76 in 1996.